LiorZ/blog/content/posts/moneyball_bioproduction.md

 +++
 date = '2025-02-27T10:55:31+02:00'
-draft = true
+draft = false
-title = 'Moneyball Moment for Bioproduction'
+title = 'The Moneyball Moment for Bioproduction'
 +++

 # **Moneyball Moment for Bioproduction**